Chart Color Schemes

 Kilcoy hosts a notably older demographic compared to the national average

-The median age in Kilcoy is 44 years, which is higher than Greater Brisbane's average of 36 years and exceeds the national average of 38 years.
-The age profile shows that those aged 65-74 are particularly prominent, making up 13.8% of the population, while those aged 25-34 comprise only 8.9%.
-Between 2021 and present, the proportion of those aged 75 to 84 has grown from 6.1% to 8.8%, and the 55 to 64 cohort has increased from 14.3% to 15.3%.
-Conversely, the 25 to 34 age group has declined from 11.0% to 8.9%, and the 5 to 14 age group has dropped from 12.7% to 10.8%.
-By 2041, demographic projections indicate significant shifts in Kilcoy's age structure.
-The 75 to 84 age cohort is projected to rise substantially, increasing by 335 people (60%) from 557 to 893.
-Notably, the combined age groups of 65 and above will account for 61% of total population growth, reflecting Kilcoy's aging demographic profile.
-Meanwhile, the 5 to 14 and 0 to 4 age cohorts are expected to experience population declines.
+The 44-year median age in Kilcoy is considerably higher than Greater Brisbane's average of 36 as well as substantially exceeding the 38-year national average.
+The age profile shows 65 - 74 year-olds are particularly prominent (13.8%), while the 25 - 34 group is comparatively smaller (8.9%) than in Greater Brisbane.
+In the period since 2021, the 75 to 84 age group has grown from 6.1% to 8.8% of the population, while the 55 to 64 cohort increased from 14.3% to 15.3%.
+Conversely, the 25 to 34 cohort has declined from 11.0% to 8.9% and the 5 to 14 group dropped from 12.7% to 10.8%.
+Looking ahead to 2041, demographic projections reveal significant shifts in Kilcoy's age structure.
+The 75 to 84 age cohort is projected to rise substantially, expanding by 335 people (60%) from 557 to 893.
+Notably, the combined 65+ age groups will account for 61% of total population growth, reflecting the area's aging demographic profile.
+On the other hand, the 5 to 14 and 0 to 4 cohorts are expected to experience population declines.